PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ### Acceleration Node

-Sending any message to the accel node will result in a query to the Bean for accelerometer data.
+Sending any message to the acceleration node will result in a query to Bean for accelerometer data.
 Check out this example where a blank inject node is used to trigger the accelerometer reading.

 {{{img_rel this 'example-accel-node.png' 'Accel Node' '100%'}}}